johwhj/casm/README.md

 License
 -------

-dslibc by Woohyun Joh is marked with CC0 1.0.
+casm by Woohyun Joh is marked with CC0 1.0.